WELCOME TO HARAR - CITY OF SAINTS

 Drive to one of the gates of Harar, in the evening, to the Hyena Feeding Site.
 Gain a unique experience of feeding wild hyenas by hand.
 See how the "Hyena-Man" feeds hyenas calling by name.
 Give it a try!

-The Tradition of feeding the hyenas began by leaving them some food by the gates of Harar during the drought season so that starved hyenas don't break in to cattle’s' stables and also attack people.
+The Tradition of feeding the hyenas began by leaving them some food by the gates of Harar during the drought season.
+This prevented the starved hyenas from breaking into livestock stables.
+The practice of making food accessible for the hyenas was the basis for Hyena feeding tradition.

 Day 1 - FLY Addis Ababa - Dire Dawa and drive to Harar